Setup and Installation

 By default a watch app starts in normal app mode (not Glance or Notifications mode) from Visual Studio for Mac's Run or Debug commands.

 When using Xcode 6, only the iPhone 5, iPhone 5S, iPhone 6, and iPhone 6 Plus can activate the external display for either Apple Watch - 38mm or Apple Watch - 42mm where the watch applications will be displayed.

 Note: Remember that the watch screen does not automatically appear in the iOS Simulator when using Xcode 6.
 Use the Hardware > External Displays menu to show the watch screen.

 Launching Notification Mode

 Refer to the Notifications page for information how to handle nofitications in code.

-Xamarin Studio can start the watch app with a notification startup modes for notifications:
+Visual Studio for Mac can start the watch app with a notification startup modes for notifications:

 Right-click on the watch app project and choose Run With > Custom Configuration...:

 This opens the Custom Parameters window where you can select Notification (and provide a JSON payload), then press Run to start the watch app in the simulator: